Quadrature error estimates on non-matching grids in a fictitious domain framework for fluid-structure interaction problems: Numerical tests

 \begin{pro} Let $\Xbar\in\Winftyd$ be invertible with Lipschitz inverse.
 Given $\f\in \LdOd$, $\g\in \LdBd$ and $\d\in\LdBd$, find $(\u,p)\in\Huo \times \Ldo$, $\X\in \Hub$ and $\llambda\in \LL$, such that

 \end{pro}

 We set the initial mapping $\Xbar$ to be

 so that the actual configuration of the immersed structure coincides with the square $\Omega_s=[-0.62,1.38]^2$.
-Moreover, the terms at the right hand side $\f,\,\g,\,\d$ are chosen in such a way that we obtain an approximation of the following exact solution

 For the finite element discretization of the above problem, we partition the domain $\Omega$ with a right-oriented uniform triangulation $\T_h^\Omega$, whereas a left-oriented uniform triangulation $\T_h^\B$ is chosen for the solid reference domain $\B$.
 An example of this configuration with coarse meshes is depicted in Figure~\ref{fig:test_configuration}.
-The fluid variables are discretized by the Bercovier--Pironneau element, \lg while conforming piecewise linear elements are considered for the solid variables. \gl As a consequence of using linear elements for approximating the velocity, we have that this is a low-order Stokes pair: indeed, both variables have optimal convergence rate equal to one.
-However, it has been observed numerically that the pressure usually superconverges, with rate equal to 3/2 \cite{mass}.

-The coupling term is integrated (both in the exact and approximate case) with a quadrature rule which is exact for quadratic polynomials.
+The coupling term is integrated (both in the exact and approximate case) with a precise enough quadrature rule.
 Moreover, in the case of $\c=\c_0$, the convergence of the Lagrange multiplier $\llambda$ is studied by considering the norm of the dual space $\LL_0=\Hubd$ we used at continuous level: this dual norm is computed by solving the associated equation ${-\Delta\Psi+\Psi=\llambda}$ with homogeneous Neumann boundary conditions.